Swing Kids (1993 film): Critical response

 In the eyes of today's teenagers, Nazis are simplistic villains who get outsmarted, out-gunned and outmaneuvered by Indiana Jones in Raiders of the Lost Ark and other simplistic action-adventure tales.
 For that uninformed youth audience, Swing Kids is a grim history lesson on the horrors the Nazis inflicted on fellow Germans during Adolf Hitler's move toward World War in 1939.

+Box office

+In the United States and Canada, Swing Kids grossed $5.6 million at the box office, against a budget of $12 million.

 Soundtrack

 The soundtrack includes a combination of swing music and the film's score.